adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 See [Get xAPI SCORM Activity Attempt State](#get-xapi-scorm-activity-attempt-state) for retrieving the Activity Attempt State Object.

 #### ADL Data
 ADL Data is the place to store arbitrary information about the content.
 This value may be large and shared across activities.
-To accommodate for this, the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state) adl_data property contains an IRI to the [ADL Data  Object](#adl-data-objects).
+Additionally ADL Data can be allocated on a per SCO, per attempt basis making it difficult to define a standard place or process to store this arbitrary data.
+Instead this document describes the format and possible solutions.
+Ultimately, the implementation of this data model element is left largely up to the organization or developer.

+It is recommended that ADL Data is implemented similar to suspend data.
+Due to the potentially large amount of data that could be stored, each of the ADL Data stores should be individual xAPI activity state documents.
+The IRI and state IDs should be used to uniquely identify the ADL Data store.
+And like suspend data, an array of available ADL Data store IDs can be saved in the ADL activity attempt state object.
+This same data format could be used to save information broader than an activity attempt, such as course state data.
+To accommodate for this, the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state) adl_data property contains an array of IRIs to the [ADL Data  Object](#adl-data-objects).
 __SCORM 2004:__ `adl.data`
 __SCORM 1.2:__ N/A
 __Experience API:__ `adl_data` in the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state)